The Snowball System by Mo Bunnell — Cliff Notes Summary

 What Holds Up, What Has Aged

-Holds up: The GrowBIG framework itself is timeless — Foundation / Future / Funnel / Fulfillment maps cleanly onto any consultative motion.
-The two-funnel model (Opportunities + Relationships) is more relevant than ever as AI-driven outbound floods the Opportunity Funnel and trust becomes the scarce input.
+Holds up: The GrowBIG framework itself is durable — Foundation / Future / Funnel / Fulfillment maps cleanly onto any consultative motion.
+The two-funnel model (Opportunities + Relationships) is arguably more relevant now than in 2018: as AI-driven outbound floods the Opportunity Funnel, trust becomes the scarce input, and the Relationship Funnel is where it's built.
+The Give-to-Get principle has been amplified by the LinkedIn creator economy — every useful post is a deposit in the Relationship Bank, and creators like Justin Welsh and Sahil Bloom run a recognizably Bunnell-style playbook at scale, often without naming it.

 FAQ

 Who is this book actually for?
-Any technical expert with a quota or P&L who never trained as a salesperson — consultants, lawyers, accountants, architects, founder-CEOs, customer-success leaders, solutions engineers, and post-PLG SaaS account executives.
+Any technical expert carrying a quota or a P&L who never trained as a salesperson — consultants, lawyers, accountants, architects, and equally founder-CEOs, customer-success leaders, solutions engineers, and post-PLG SaaS account executives.
+If "do more BD" makes you wince, you're the target reader.

 How is the Snowball System different from Challenger or SPIN?
-Challenger teaches what to say in the room; SPIN teaches what to ask; the Snowball teaches the operating system around the room — the daily habits, the two funnels, the eighteen-month compounding mechanic.
-It's complementary, not competitive.
+Challenger teaches what to say in the room; SPIN teaches what to ask in the room; the Snowball teaches the operating system around the room — the daily habits, the two funnels, and the long compounding mechanic that fills the room in the first place.
+It's complementary to both, not a substitute.

 What's the single most actionable chapter?
 Chapter 9 — The Expansion Conversation.
-The three-question script delivered at the 75% mark of any engagement has paid for the entire GrowBIG training for thousands of alumni and is the seed of the 2024 sequel Give to Grow.
+Its short script, delivered near the end of an engagement to surface the client's next unnamed problem, is the chapter practitioners most often report paying back the cost of the whole book — and it became the seed of the 2024 sequel Give to Grow.

 Should I read this before or after Maister's Trusted Advisor?
-Read Maister first for the philosophy, Bunnell second for the operating system.
-Bunnell explicitly builds on Maister and credits him in the opening chapters.
+Read Maister first for the philosophy of advisor relationships, then Bunnell for the operating system that executes it.
+Bunnell explicitly builds on the Trusted Advisor tradition and credits it early in the book.

 Is the 2018 book or the 2024 Give to Grow sequel the better starting point?
-Start with Snowball System (2018) for the complete GrowBIG framework.
-Give to Grow (2024) is a focused deep-dive on the Give-to-Get philosophy specifically, optimized for the LinkedIn creator era — a worthy follow-up, not a replacement.
+Start with The Snowball System (2018) for the complete GrowBIG framework.
+Give to Grow (2024) is a tighter, deeper treatment of the give-first philosophy, tuned for the LinkedIn-creator era — a worthwhile follow-up rather than a replacement.

 Bottom Line